Things to Do in Madrid with Kids: the best activites for all ages

 view of Triana and the Guadalquivir from Puente de Triana

 On the opposite side of the city center sits Triana, the gypsy barrio seeped in lore and full of great bars and eateries.
-Watching the lights of the city go on from the Triana bridge or along Calle Betis affords tremendous views of the city (and you can catch flamenco here!).
-Check out my guide to spending an afternoon on my side of the río.
+Watching the lights of the city go on from the Triana bridge or along Calle Betis affords tremendous views of the city.
+Check out my guide to spending an afternoon in Triana, on my side of the río and the barrio I get to call home.

 Watch a Novillada